in ,

 Aqueduto da Agua de Prata Por User:Nikater – own work by Nikater, CC BY-SA 4.0, CC

-Today the arches are surrounded by warehouses and shops as well as other stalls.
+Today the arches are surrounded by warehouses, shops, and other stalls.

 To fully enjoy the views of the aqueduct, you should walk along the path that starts outside the town walls.